DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   The rte_mempool.local_cache will be converted from an array to a pointer to allow for dynamic allocation of the per lcore cache memory.

+* ABI will change for rte_mempool struct to move the cache-related fields to the more appropriate rte_mempool_cache struct.
+The mempool API is also changed to enable external cache management that is not tied to EAL threads.
+Some mempool get and put calls are removed in favor of a more compact API.
+The ones that remain are backwards compatible and use the per-lcore default cache if available.
+This change targets release 16.07.

 * The rte_mempool struct will be changed in 16.07 to facilitate the new external mempool manager functionality.
   The ring element will be replaced with a more generic 'pool' opaque pointer